 Becky and Alex Johnk started their adventure into farming on their own in 2013 with a few pigs and a couple dairy cows.
 They quickly realized they needed a niche and got into the Berkshire breed of pigs due to their excellent meat quality.

-Currently the Johnks market 48 market hogs and 8 steers a year and continue to grow.
+Currently the Johnks market 72 market hogs and 14 steers a year and continue to grow.
 They focus on high-quality animals fed right.
 Their cattle are rotationally grazed and fed a mixed diet of pasture, hay, and grain.
 The Berkshire pork is fed a grain-based diet grown on local farms.
-The animals are marketed through direct sales as well as 2020’s addition of a self-serve farm stand.
+The animals are marketed through direct sales.
 Their farm is at 4037 State Route 81 in Greenville.
-The farm stand is open daily dawn to dusk.
-Currently they are not offering walk up tours, but tours can be scheduled by contacting Becky at firstname.lastname@example.org.
+Currently they are not offering walk up tours, but tours can be scheduled by contacting Becky at firstname.lastname@example.org well in advance.

 The Johnks continue to focus on improving their genetics and land.
 The land is our

 single biggest asset that must be left better than we found it for future generations.

 They want a successful business their young daughter Lorraine, who has a love of animals, can eventually become a part of.

 The future is looking great for the Johnks.
 They have grown their farm to a sustainable level over the past few years.
 This has allowed them to now focus on efficiency, safety, and sustainability to support the farm for future generations...